NlightNFotis/nlightnfotis.github.io/_posts/2022-04-28-bioinformatics-stronghold-nucleotide-counting.markdown

 😱

 Yikes!
-We were expecting an exception to be raised, but we didn't raise one.
+We were expecting an exception to be raised, but none was raised.
 That means that our code had no issue handling the invalid string.
 Let's fix that.

 Let's fix that the simplest way we can: by defining a list of illegal characters